kiliankoe/SwiftLibrary/README.md

 ## Why "apodidae"?

 The *Apodidae* or *swifts* are a family of highly aerial birds.
 This tool aims to help you find something within that "family".
-And it nicely abbreviates as a CLI to `apo`.

 Why the project?
 I was missing something akin to npm's search functionality for Swift.
 So here it is 🙃